Ferrie Bodde: Swansea City

-Post Swansea
+After Swansea

 After a spell in the Netherlands training with Den Haag, it was announced on 13 December 2012 that Bodde would be training with Wigan Athletic Football Club.

-In July 2013 it was reported that Bodde had been set to join Dutch amateur club Haaglandia for the coming season, but was having to shelve these plans to undergo yet another knee operation.
+In July 2013, it was reported that Bodde had been set to join Dutch amateur club Haaglandia for the coming season, but was having to shelve these plans to undergo yet another knee operation.
 This prompted fears that Bodde may be forced to retire from the game for good.

-In April 2014 Bodde was hospitalised with a serious lung infection and placed in a five-day artificial coma.
-Several days later Swansea paid tribute to their former player displaying Bodde's name on the club's electronic scoreboard during a match, with fans chanting his name.
+In April 2014, Bodde was hospitalised with a serious lung infection and placed in a five-day artificial coma.
+Several days later, Swansea paid tribute to their former player, displaying Bodde's name on the club's electronic scoreboard during a match, with fans chanting his name.
 Watching from his hospital bed in the Netherlands, Bodde said he had "goose bumps" and would be "eternally grateful" for the gesture.